 Write any two challenges that you faced and any three strategies or techniques that worked best for you.

-OUTCOME: This self-instructional activity will help you improve your intonation skills in spoker communication.
+OUTCOME: This self-instructional activity will help you improve your intonation skills in spoken communication.
 By practising with different emotions and reflecting on your performance, you'll become more proficient at conveying emotions and intentions through intonation.

 4.2 : Listening:

 Name: Meeting face-to-face

 Aim: Listen and Respond.

 Organisation: Pair/Group

 Time: 30 minutes

-Procedure : Listen to the audioclip
+Procedure: Listen to the audioclip

-(https://learnenglish.britishcouncil.org/skills/speaking/b1-speaking/meeting-face-face)

-Try to understand the conversation and note down the phrases you have listened to and do in the
+(https://learnenglish.britishcouncil.org/skills/speaking/b1-speaking/meeting-face-face) True to understand the convergation and note down the phrases you have listened to and do in the

-space given below.(This activity will bring you 5 marks).
+Try to understand the conversation and note down the phrases you have listened to and do in the space given below.(This activity will bring you 5 marks).

 Phrases that I identified in the audio clip:

 What is the most common strategy people often use to get out of a conversation when their listening skill is poor?